|• Drone video|

 The Big Water

 In Guarani (native language), "Y" means Water and "Guazu" means Big.
 The big water in Spanish became Cataratas del Iguazu, in Portuguese it became Cataratas do Iguacu and the old name that locals still use in Brazil is Iguassu.
 Iguazu Falls were chosen as one of the seven natural wonders of the world in 2011.

 The lost wonder

 In South America remains a place that can still be called a Garden of Eden; one of the last remaining pieces of a pre-historic world.
 Located on the border of Brazil and Argentina, in the heart of two National Parks the place is still Sacred to the native Guarani Indians.
 There are no words to describe the feelings of those who come to this sacred land.
-Visitors can still hear the echoes of a distant past; the drums of the Guarani tribes venerating the natural beauty of this incredible place which they named Iguassu (Big Water).
+Visitors can still hear the echoes of a distant past; the drums of the Guarani tribes venerating the natural beauty of this incredible place which they named Iguassu, the Big Water.

 What to see during your walk

 70% of Iguassu Falls is located on Argentinean territory, but most of the Falls face Brazil.
 For this reason it is advisable for the visitor to see the Falls from both the Brazilian and Argentinean sides.
 The natural border between Brazil and Argentina is the Iguassu River.
 During your visit to the Brazilian side, you will see a lot of the Falls, the quantity always depends on the current volume of water.
 At some times during the year one can see as many as 275 separate waterfalls cascading along the edges of 2,700 meters (1,6 miles) cliffs.
 The biggest attraction is "Devils Throat" where the largest volume of water passes with a strong and impressive roar that can be heard several miles away.
 Highest point 82 metres or 269 ft at Devils Throat.
-Number of waterfalls 275.
 Average flow rate 1,700 m3/s (60,000 cu ft/s).

 The trail at Iguassu Falls Brazil